Squidly271/community.applications/source/community.applications/usr/local/emhttp/plugins/community.applications/README.md

 ####Community Applications####
-The One Stop Shop for all applications for unRaid
+The One Stop Shop for all applications for Unraid